 "Writing can be done simply and quickly as thoughts come to mind and when the desire calls," Mendez says.
 "The idea is to relax with your thoughts and experiences and allow yourself to process the positive as well as the negatives of the day."

 Plus, think of it this way: By writing down your day-to-day during a pandemic — no matter how mundane — you're recording a unique time in history.

 10. Work on Being More Comfortable With Uncertainty

-Uncertainty in life is not new to 2020, or the coronavirus pandemic, even though it may feel as if we're facing more of it.
+Uncertainty in life is nothing new, even though it may feel as if we're facing more of it these days.

 "COVID has given us the facade of control when we never had it pre-COVID," says clinical psychologist Johanna Kaplan, PhD, director of the Washington Anxiety Center of Capitol Hill in Washington, D.C.
 "Work on accepting that control is an unachievable goal."